Handbook for Graduate Students

 Looking for a Placement

 The process of identifying a practicum should begin several months before its anticipated start.
 Practicums during the academic year typically are fulfilled at organizations within Rhode Island or Massachusetts.
-During the summer, it is more common to elect a practicum that requires residence outside New England.
-Applications for summer placements, particularly at large institutions, are often due as early as January.
+During the summer, it is more common to select a practicum that requires residence outside New England.
+Applications for summer placements, particularly at large institutions, are often due as early as December.

 Some public humanities organizations provide structured and competitive programs and offer a stipend or salary or cover some expenses.
 In these cases, the sponsoring organization often will determine the internship project(s) in advance and typically have a formal application process with preset deadlines.
 Other students prefer to tailor opportunities that specifically fit their interests